 Six compelling reasons why GTA is Rockstar’s next Nintendo Switch title

-The recent announcement and then release of L.A.
+The announcement and then release of L.A.
 Noire on Nintendo Switch came as a bit of a shock.
 Developed by Team Bondi and published by Rockstar, L.A.
 Noire was remarkable, unique gaming, but awfully niche.
 While a must-play in this writer’s opinion, it’s certainly an odd choice for the publisher as its first Switch title.
 Surely any other game from its beloved library would have greater brand awareness and sales potential.

 However, as we detailed previously, L.A.
 Noire is not your typical Rockstar game and was built on an entirely different engine than the rest of the games released by the publisher over the last decade.
 And while I argued that this meant the doors weren’t open for an avalanche of Rockstar titles to come to the Switch, I still believe Grand Theft Auto will make the move in the future.
 Here's why: